Northwest Folklife FAQ

 We believe that celebrating arts and culture is a great way for people to share their cultural heritage with the public.
 Cultural exchange is an opportunity to dissolve misunderstandings, break down stereotypes and increase respect for one another.
 It also helps revitalize people and communities.
 And because culture is always evolving, we facilitate a platform to celebrate the new arts and traditions that communities want to share.

 How many people does Northwest Folklife reach?

 We collaborate with all of the diverse communities of the Pacific Northwest–including Washington, Oregon, Western Montana, Idaho, Alaska, British Columbia, and Alberta–to inspire programs and public presentations of all forms of cultural expression practiced in the Northwest.
-The annual festival includes over 5,000 participants and 800 volunteers and attracts an average crowd of 235,000 people.
-We work with 100 community coordinators through the region to present more than 190 hours of workshops and 500 hours of live performances.
+The annual Festival includes over 5,000 participants and 500 volunteers, 200 food and craft vendors, and attracts over 250,000 attendees.
+We work with over 125 community coordinators through the region to present more than 190 hours of workshops and 500 hours of live performances.

 What do you really mean by “folklife”?